LisaS7/star-wars-planets/README.md

 ### swapi.py
 BasicApi class: retrieves the data from SWAPI and caches it.
 I've tried to make this as reusable as possible for other APIs.
-I added caching and a separate config.ini file (probably overkill but I wanted to learn how to use configparser).
+I added caching as the requests were taking a few seconds to return data.

 Planet class: takes the dictionary returned by the BasicApi class and uses the data to create a Planet object.